naturalis/minion-pipeline-tooling/README.md

 - File with commands used
 - Links to drive folders
 - Other relevant files
+- Presentations

-The project report will reference to files in this repository, essentially serving as an appendix.
+The project report will reference to files in this repository, which serves as an appendix.

 ## Project goals